 Memento Mori is certainly not known for producing white wines.
 Their first white wine was a Sauvignon Blanc produced in 2015 from the Church Vineyard (west of the city of Napa).
 They continue to produce an extremely limited production wine of Sauvignon Blanc each year.

 Tasting Salon, Napa

 In 2018 Memento Mori opened a tasting salon in Napa’s Tannery Bend district (just a few minutes drive south of downtown).
-Prior occupants were Favia Wine – the brick building dates from the 1920’s and is next to the old wooden Sawyer Tannery building dating from the 1880s (once the largest tannery west of the Mississippi and where Nappa Leather originated from).
+Prior occupants were Favia Wine; the brick building dates from the 1920s and is located next to the old wooden Sawyer Tannery building dating from the 1880s (once the largest tannery west of the Mississippi and where Nappa Leather originated from).
 Napa’s leather industry began along this part of the Napa River in 1869 and is in a part of town named after both a bend in the Napa River and the old leather tannery.

 Visits are highly personalized and are for serious wine collectors and enthusiasts.

 The wine is sold via a mailing list, the wines are released once a year in September, direct to consumer (through the tasting salon) and also are selectively distributed.
-Locally you can find the wine at premium wine shops including the K.Laz Collection, V Wine Cellars, 750 wines and Acme Wines.
+Locally one can sometimes find the wine at premium wine shops including the K.Laz Collection, V Wine Cellars and Acme Wines.
 Select vintages are also available at the French Laundry.

 Total production has been growing – as of our latest update they produce around 1000 cases per year.
+A very limited number of older vintages may be available for allocation list members with pricing following the Bordeaux model (varying, depending on the quality of each vintage).
 For more information and to join the mailing list, visit: www.mmwine.com